ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 </TabItem>
 </Tabs>

-And now add our messages that we built earlier in the loop:
+Next, we’ll add our messages that we built earlier in the loop:

 <Tabs groupId="code-examples">
 <TabItem value="js" label="JavaScript">